asainsbury/vagrant-maker/README.md

 ```

 ### Vagrant set memory and cpu's
-Here we set the amount of RAM and CPU's to allocate to the virtual maching
+Here we set the amount of RAM and CPU's to allocate to the virtual machine:
 ```
       node.vm.provider host['provider'] do |vb|
         vb.name = host['name']